harshjoeyit/Know-IPL/README.md

-### IPL Statistics App, built with :hearts and React
+### IPL Statistics App, built with :hearts: and React